-Objectives of performance appraisal
+Objectives of performance appraisal tools

-- To determine the type of training an employee requires to brush up his skills
+➡️ You can determine the type of training an employee requires to brush up his skills

-- To organize promotional programs based on employee performances
+➡️ Such tools also help in organizing promotional programs based on employee performances

 Types of performance appraisals systems

 Performance appraisals are not new to organizations.
 They use different types of performance appraisals methods to promote and encourage their top talent.
 Some of the major types of performance appraisals are listed below:

 This is one of the most common types of performance appraisals in which managers evaluate employees based on their skills.
 It also involves the measure of the overall efficiency in completing a task remarkably.

 ✅Manager Performance Appraisal

 Evaluating the efficiency of the managers is just as vital because, at the end of the day, the performance of managers directly impacts the employees’ work.
 Therefore, a system that focuses on a manager’s performance is equally crucial.
 Generally, feedback is anonymously drafted for this purpose.